renoirb/Wordpress-RSVP-Plugin/readme.txt

 * Added the option to remove a guest you just tried to add

 = 1.7.5 =
-* Changed how RSVP'ing for associated guests work.
+* Changed how RSVP’ing for associated guests work.
 You no longer have to select the checkbox but just select the RSVP option (yes or no) for the guest and it will assume you are RSVP'ing for the guest.
-* Changed the default thank you message so it now has the main person's name for RSVP'ing and any additional people that were RSVP'd.
+* Changed the default thank you message so it now has the main person’s name for RSVP’ing and any additional people that were RSVP’d.
 * Made it possible to associate users with private question on import.
 See the import page for more details.

 = 1.7.4 =